Volunteer Mission Statement

 - Treat everyone fairly and with respect and be polite at all times;

-- Clearly explain the registration and repair zone procedures to all first-time customers;
+- Clearly explain the procedures to all first-time customers;

-- Check customers’ items brought for repair so that the correct details are recorded on the registration form;
+- Check customers’ items brought for repair so that the correct details are recorded on the booking form;

 - Offer assistance to members of the public who have mobility or other issues;